-Over the last nine years (2007 through 2016), I have authored two books (Sorry Works!
+From 2007 through 2016, I authored two books (Sorry Works!
 2.0 and the Sorry Works!
 Tool Kit Book) and one booklet (The Little Book of Empathy) through Sorry Works! and have sold over 35,000 copies of these publications.
 Sorry Works!
-2.0 has been translated into Korean and Japanese, and the Little Book of Empathy was translated into Japanese.
+2.0 has been translated into Korean and Japanese, the Little Book of Empathy was translated into Japanese, and the Tool Kit Book and Little Book of Empathy translated into Chinese.
 The publication of these books/booklets led to hundreds of compensated speeches and training engagements in 43 different states for acute and long-term healthcare organizations, as well as Canada, Australia, and Poland.
 Sorry Works! has a national and international following.
 I have also given dozens of webinars to thousands of healthcare, insurance, and legal professionals over the last nine years.
 Sorry Works! has developed on-line disclosure training content with The Sullivan Group, and we have partnered with Steve and Larry Kraman in the marketing and sales of the “Full Disclosure” Documentary.
-The Sorry Works! website is viewed by nearly 500 unique visitors per day, and the Sorry Works e-newsletters list has nearly 2,000 subscribers.
+The Sorry Works! website has been viewed by thousands since 2005, and the Sorry Works e-newsletters list has over 1,300 subscribers.
 Sorry Works! also has a strong and growing presence in social media (Facebook, Twitter, LinkedIn).
 And, through the years I have also conducted countless media interviews with popular and trade publications.

 Not only has the revenue from book sales and speaking/training engagements provided me the chance to work for Sorry Works!, but it has allowed Sorry Works! to be a large, visible force for the disclosure movement.
 I can say without bragging that Sorry Works! has had a major hand in propelling the disclosure movement forward.
 Sorry Works! has raised much awareness about disclosure and apology, and Sorry Works! training seminars and content have taught disclosure techniques and principles to tens of thousands of healthcare, insurance, and legal professionals around the country.
 Sorry Works! is literally the brand name of the disclosure movement.